TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 I downloaded the [dataset](https://www.kaggle.com/datasets/kaggle/us-baby-names) it is a zip file.
 I made a new folder called "US Baby Name Analysis".
 Going forward, I will save all my csv files there.

-The zip file cointains two csv file.
+The zip file cointains two csv files:
 -  NationalNames.csv
 -  StateNames.csv

-I uploaded the file in DB Browser and named it accordingly national_names_baby and state_names_baby.
+I uploaded the files in DB Browser and named it accordingly; national_names_baby and state_names_baby.
 I also created a table with the right fields.
 You can follow this [tutorial](https://www.youtube.com/watch?v=TOqI-KiTBKU) if you are stuck.

 I also named the file national_names_baby and state_names_baby which are the terms I will use in this script.
 - ID - Integer